SAP-samples/teched2023-IN266/exercises/ex3/README.md

 Once the automation is completed successfully, you can proceed to the next task by clicking on **Task Completed** button.

-## Task 6: Assign Entitlement of SAP S/4HANA Cloud for Projects [AUTOMATION TASK]
+## Task 5: Assign Entitlement of SAP S/4HANA Cloud for Projects [Automation Task]

 This is also an **automation** task.
 All the parameters will be already pre-filled.
-Kindly execute the automation and complete the task, similar to the [Create Subaccount](#task-create-subaccount) task.
+Kindly execute the automation and complete the task, similar to the [Create Subaccount](#task-4-create-subaccount-automation-task) task.

-## Task: Establish Trust with Identity Authentication
+## Task 6: Establish Trust with Identity Authentication [Manual Task]

 This is a **manual** task.
-Unlike, the previous tasks, this one does not have automation capability.
-Rather, it makes use of **deep links** (1) to semi-automate and ease the manual configuration steps.
+This task makes use of **deep links** (1) to semi-automate and ease the manual configuration steps.
 In this task, kindly read the **Manual instructions** (2) section and perform the steps exactly as it is described in the section.
 Once all the steps are performed in the target system, click on **Task Completed** (3) button, to complete the task.

 **NOTE**: If you fail to perform a particular step / do not perform at all, will lead to an erroneous situation later on.
 The integration setup will be incomplete.
 Hence, it is highly encouraged to perform the steps carefully and verify the expected result based on the **Results** section of the **Manual Instructions** documentation.